isomerpages/moe-stmargaretpri/_learning-at-sms/Student Development/2023 MOE Sexuality Education Programme.md

 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.
+You may click&nbsp; <a href="https://go.gov.sg/moe-sexuality-education" target="_blank">here</a> for more information on MOE Sexuality Education.